GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-a-project/index.md

 The `toc.yml` supports these fields:

-- `url` — an absolute url path to your doc
+- `url`—an absolute url path to your doc
 - `title`—the title for a subsection in `i18n` path notation (explained below.)
 - `sections`—a collection of more urls, nested under a `title`.